Arithmetic Average Density Fusion -- Part I: Some Statistic and Information-theoretic Results: Simulations

 where the process noise $\mathbf{u}_k \sim \mathcal{N}(\mathbf{u};\mathbf{0}_2\textrm{m}/\textrm{s}^2,25\mathbf{I}_2\textrm{m}^2/\textrm{s}^4)$.

 Both sensors have the following linear measurement model

 with $v_{k,1}$ and $v_{k,2}$ as mutually independent zero-mean Gaussian noise with the same standard deviation $R$.
-For sensor 1, it is $R=20$ m while for sensor 2, it is $R=40$ m.
-That is to say, sensor 1 has a better quality than sensor 2.
+For sensor 1, it is fixed with $R_1=20$m {while for sensor 2, we will test different magnitudes of observation noises by setting $R_2= \rho R_1$ for different ratios $\rho =1,...,10$.
+In all, sensor 1 has a better quality than sensor 2.}

-The real trajectory of the target and the estimates of the noncooperative and of two-sensor-fusion KF and SIR filters in one trial are given in Fig. \ref{fig:Trajectory_Linear}.
+The real trajectory of the target and the estimates of the KFs and SIR filters in one trial when $R_2 =2R_1$ are given in Fig. \ref{fig:Trajectory_Linear}.
 The RMSEs of these filters are given in Fig. \ref{fig:posRMSE_Linear} and Fig. \ref{fig:velRMSE_Linear} in terms of the position and velocity estimation, respectively.
-The average RMSEs over all filtering times are given in Table \ref{tab:LinearRMSE}.
-As shown, the average performance of the NF based filters namely KF-NF and SIR-NF is the worst in all, even much worse than the noncooperative filters that apply no fusion.
+The average RMSEs over all filtering times are given in Table \ref{tab:LinearRMSE}. {Here, the AA fusion weights are given by the suboptimal weighting approach using \eqref{eq:suboptimalWeightGassuain}.} As shown, the average performance of the NF based filters namely KF-NF and SIR-NF is the worst in all, even much worse than the noncooperative filters that apply no fusion.
 The CU-based filters are the second worst.
 This is probably because the former completely omits the cross-correlation between two sensors leading to inconsistent fused result, while the latter is over conservative leading to inaccurate results.
 As expected, the exactly Bayes-optimal KF-IC filter performs the best in all.
 The AA fusion performs similar with the CI fusion in both cases of KF and SIR filters, close to the best IC filters.
-These comparison results imply that the AA and CI fusion obtain a good balance between conservative and informative.
 When any of NF, AA, CI, CU or IC is applied for fusion or in the noncooperative mode, the KF slightly outperforms the SIR filter in this linear Gaussian scenario as expected.

-Further on, the average and variance of the fusion weight assigned to sensor 1 in the KF-AA fusion are given in Fig. \ref{fig:fw_Linear}.
-The results show that, the average fusion weight assigned to sensor 1 is about 0.575 with a small variance, which indicates that the weighting solution \eqref{eq:suboptimalWeightGassuain} indeed makes sense as it assigns a greater weight to the sensor of better quality.
+\Newrevis{We also consider the correlated measurement noises among different sensors.
+That is, the noise is composed of two independent parts: $v_{k,j} = v_{k,j}^i + v_j^0, j=1, 2$ where $v_1^0, v_2^0 \sim \mathcal{N}(v; 0, 100\mathrm{m}^2)$ are two independent common components in $x$ and $y$ coordinates, respectively, of different sensors, $v_{k,j}^i \sim \mathcal(N)(v; 0, 300\mathrm{m}^2)$ for sensor 1 and $v_{k,j}^i \sim \mathcal(N)(v; 0, (400\rho-100)\mathrm{m}^2)$ for sensor 2.
+The average RMSEs over all filtering times are given in Table \ref{tab:LinearRMSE_correlated}, which is similar with the non-correlated measurement noise case as given in Table \ref{tab:LinearRMSE}, with slightly increased RMSEs of all methods except for the NF methods where the position RMSEs are slightly reduced in the correlated measurement noise case.}